 We begin with a set of Guiding Themes and Principles developed by the Advisory Committee and designed to serve as a framework for decision-making.
-The principles encourage the use of parking resources to support economic development goals and to effectively serve the diversity of customers and visitors using the downtown.
+The principles encourage the use of parking resources to support economic development goals and to effectively serve the diversity of customers and visitors using the downtown (see Section IV).

 Following this list, recommended parking management strategies are presented as a series of steps intended to follow a logical progression, with each action providing the groundwork necessary for subsequent actions.

-Steps are divided into policy actions and operations, and further categorized as specific action strategies intended to be carried out in two phases that range from immediate to long-term.
+Steps are divided into policy actions and operations, and further categorized as specific action strategies intended to be carried out in two phases that range from immediate to long-term (see Section V and Appendix A).

 As the City and its partners consider these strategies, discussion of the "who, what, and how" of implementation will be essential, and it may be determined that strategies should be reordered or implemented concurrently.
 Such refinements will be based on opportunities and challenges that arise, momentum, resource identification, and broader community input.
-The plan presented here is a template for a new approach to parking management in downtown Ashland, and changes and refinements can be expected.
+The plan presented here is a template for a new approach to parking and multi-modal management in downtown Ashland, and changes and refinements can be expected.